tompave/rails_server_benchmark/README.md

 script/benchmark.rb
 ```

-It uses either `ab` or `siege`.
+It runs `ab` and collects the results on a `bench_results.txt` file.
 At the top of the file you can customize the concurrency leve, the number of requests or the duration of the test.

+It contains template commands to use `siege` instead of `ab`m but `siege` makes it a bit harder to isolate the test results from the request logging, thus it's not trully supported.
+At the moment the script is written to work only with `ab`.
+The `siege` template commands are valid though, and can be used to run independend tests.